nnm288/Decked-Out/README.md

 We are using GitHub for Unity to work together.
 1. Install GitHub for Unity
 2. Window > GitHub > Settings
-3. Login to GitHub account and add repo URL
+3. Login to GitHub account and add this repo URL
 4. Unity wants you to commit changes to the repo.
 Instead of commiting and pushing go to the changes, select all, right click and discard changes.
 6. Pull the repo to make sure everything is up to date

 ### Building and Running
-Currently there is no working build for Decked Out
-In the future when a working build is available, instructions on running and hosting the game on localhost will be added
+Currently there is a barebones version of Decked out with a table and some card objects.
+This version is not worth building, however, the game can be simulated inside of Unity

 ### Commands
 `make prod`